-The carbon offsetting market is expected to grow at a CAGR of 9.86%, reaching a market size of US$52.266 billion in 2030 from US$32.664 billion in 2025.
+The carbon offsetting market is forecast to grow at a CAGR of 9.8%, reaching USD 57.3 billion in 2031 from USD 35.9 billion in 2026.

 One of the main methods for neutralizing carbon emissions and lowering greenhouse gas (GHG) emissions in the atmosphere is carbon offset.
 The reduction and measurement of industrial and commercial gases in tons is achieved through the utilization of diverse carbon capture technologies, including carbon sequestration and investment in renewable energy.
 Using measurement units like the tCO2e or MTCO2e, the government determines the monetary value for each ton of carbon dioxide or carbon dioxide equivalent (CO2e).
 The end-use industries' voluntary participation in the carbon offsets program will increase as a result of this monetary value assigned to carbon neutralization.